The Boca Grande Education Impact Summit

-An exploration of trends, developments and opportunities in the changing world of primary and secondary education by some of the nation's most noted educators and reformers.
+The Summit featured an exploration of trends, developments and opportunities in the changing world of primary and secondary education, incorporating some of the nation's most noted educators and reformers.

 Pearl holds a B.A. in English and American literature from Brown University, and a M.S. in Communication Sciences and Disorders from the Institute of Health Professions at Massachusetts General Hospital.
 She taught at the Pennington School in New Jersey and at the Charles Armstrong School in Belmont, California.
 Gretchen has also worked as a private tutor, specializing in language and learning disabilities.
 Prior to enrolling at Brown, she attended Far Hills Country Day School in Far Hills, The Peck School in Morristown, and The Hotchkiss School in Lakeville, Connecticut.